 - Accessing accounts.
 Work with a trustworthy financial planner or elder law attorney to obtain access to your loved one’s financial accounts to enable you to write checks on his/her behalf and carry out any other necessary transactions.

 - Including other members of the family.
 Frequent meetings with other members of the family who may have a vested interest in the older adult’s financial matters ensures everyone is well informed and on the same page, and can help alleviate problems with future conflict.
 Identify someone to take notes about any decisions made, and present each member of the family with a copy.

 - Planning for the future.
 As your loved one’s health or cognitive ability change with time, it becomes important to have an agenda in place for additional action that could be needed, such as becoming Power of Attorney for the older adult, as well as end-of-life decisions, such as asset distribution.

 If the senior is resistant to your help with his or her finances, it may sometimes help to bring in a dependable third party professional, such as a financial advisor – or even the senior’s primary care physician – who can help your parent be aware of the value of getting financial affairs in order now.
 You may also want to shelve the discussion for a while and revisit this issue at a later time.

-Contact CareWorks Health Services, providers of home care Mission Viejo and the surrounding areas depend on, at (949) 859-4700 for additional strategies to help ease challenging conversations with the seniors you love, and to find out about our trusted in-home care solutions for older adults.
+Contact CareWorks Health Services, providers of home care Huntington Beach and the surrounding areas depend on, at (949) 859-4700 for additional strategies to help ease challenging conversations about money management for seniors, and to find out about our trusted in-home care solutions for older adults.